M.D., M.I.S.M., M.S.H.C.P.M.

 2011-2018, Assistant Clinical Professor, Division of Urology and Urologic Oncology, Department of Surgery, City of Hope, Duarte, CA

-Bertram Yuh, M.D., M.I.S.M., M.S.H.C.P.M., specializes in robotic surgery to treat prostate, bladder and other urologic cancers.
-He received his medical degree from Case Western Reserve University, and master's degrees in information systems management and health care policy and management from Carnegie Mellon University.
-He completed a urology residency at State University of New York in Buffalo, New York, and a robotic surgery and urologic oncology fellowship at City of Hope.
-He joined City of Hope's Division of Urology and Urologic Oncology in 2010.
-He is dual board certified in urology and clinical informatics.
+Dr. Yuh earned his medical degree from Case Western Reserve University in Cleveland, Ohio, and also holds dual master’s degrees in information systems management; and health care policy and management from Carnegie Mellon University in Pittsburgh.
+He completed his residency in urology at the State University of New York at Buffalo and went on to pursue a fellowship in robotic surgery and urologic oncology at City of Hope, where he has been a faculty member since 2010.
+He is board certified in both urology and clinical informatics.